Datapipe-demonstrator/semantic-interoperability/README.md

             <td style="text-align: center;" colspan=4>  2.2.
 Refining the digital scope
         </tr>
         <tr>
             <td>a.
-Decide which actors and <a href="./FEDeRATED%20nodes.md">FEDeRATED nodes</a> will be part of the data sharing network with the authorities for the piloting</td>
+Decide which actors and <a href="https://github.com/federatedplatforms/Docker-BDI-Node">FEDeRATED nodes</a> will be part of the data sharing network with the authorities for the piloting</td>
             <td>Decide on which actors are going to deploy their own nodes and which actors will make use of shared nodes in the data sharing network with the
-            <br> Make decisions whether some actors will implement a data push functionality in their system to the network or expose a data fetching endpoint to their system to allow authorities to pull <a href="./Data Complexity.md">minimal data </a> through the data sharing network.
+            <br> Make decisions whether some actors will implement a data push functionality in their system to the network or expose a data fetching endpoint to their system to allow authorities to pull minimal data through the data sharing network.
-            <br> Make decsinios whether some actors will implement a data fetching endpoint to their systems to allow authorities to pull <a href="./Data Complexity.md">sensitive data </a> or they will implement a data push functionality
+            <br> Make decsinios whether some actors will implement a data fetching endpoint to their systems to allow authorities to pull sensitive data or they will implement a data push functionality
             <br> Make decisions about the scope of testing (e.g. conceptual to test the semantics, with test nodes or with middleware solutions and close to operational systems)
             <br> <i> Support: For inspiration, see the short and the long DATAPIPE demo videos  https://collegerama.tudelft.nl/Mediasite/Channel/datapipe-project/browse/null/most-recent/null/0/null </td>
             <td>the data sharing environment can be with one node for customs and one for the EV producer, where the battery data is made available to customs via the responsible economic operator, the EV producer. <br> Alternatively, there can be a set-up with three nodes, where customs queries the responsible economic operator, the EV producer about the battery.
 The EV producer redirects customs to the EV battery node producer who shares the data to customs via thier own node </td>